Free Learning Services on Campus

-Supplemental Instruction (SI) provides free peer-assisted study sessions for historically challenging classes such as General Chemistry, General Biology, General Physics, A&P, and Statistics.
+Supplemental Instruction (SI) provides free peer-assisted study sessions for historically challenging classes such as General Chemistry, General Biology, General Physics, Anatomy and Physiology, and Statistics.
 SI leaders teach from experience; they must have completed the course with a B+ or higher.
-Sessions are held 2-3 times a week, are 50 minutes long, and include a small group made up of classmates.
+Sessions are held two to three times a week, are 50 minutes long, and include a small group made up of classmates.
 Just like Peer Tutoring, SI meetings are held on campus in convenient locations.

 on the first floor of McKee Library) provides help for all your writing and research

 needs, regardless the course or discipline.
 Writing tutors have experienced peer writers

 who are CRLA certified and trained in the writing process.

 Students can schedule a session that best fits their availability.
 Each session with a writing tutor lasts 30-60 minutes where the tutor will read and discuss the piece of writing you are working on.
 They can help with brainstorming at the start of an assignment, organizing your paper, developing and sustaining an argument, incorporating research and sources effectively, citing sources accurately in MLA, APA, or Chicago style, and editing grammar and punctuation.